ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

  Primary profile setting at time of unfriend | Correct **Hide Story From** selection | Bug behavior **Hide Story From** selection
  --- | --- | ---
- User explicitly choose to hide story | ☑ | ☑
+ User explicitly chose to hide story | ☑ | ☑
  User did not choose to hide story | ☐ | ☑

 The bug appears to affect unfriends between 2015-2018 until the Facebook Stories implementation was fixed.
 The actual implementation patch date is not public so the actual affected user count is unknown.